openmediavault/openmediavault-docs/services.rst

 	Debian distributions (and many others) always include the group users with ``gid=100`` by default, if you want to resolve permissions easily for all users of a PC using linux add ``anonuid=100`` in extra options.
 This will force all mounts to use that gid.

 Symlinks
-	This are not followed outside of their export path, so they have to be relative.
+	They cannot escape outside of their export path, so they have to be relative.

 Remote access
 	NFS was designed to be used as a local network protocol.
 Do not expose the NFS server to the internet.
 If you still need access use a VPN.